The US could see shortages and higher retail prices if a dockworkers strike drags on

 The International Longshoremen's Association is demanding significantly higher wages and a total ban on the automation of cranes, gates and container-moving trucks that are used in the loading or unloading of freight at 36 U.S. ports.
 Those ports handle roughly half of the nations' cargo from ships.

-The union's opening offer was for a 77% pay raise over the six-year life of the contract, with President Harold Daggett saying it's necessary to make up for inflation and years of small raises.
+The union's opening demand was a 77% pay raise over the six-year life of the contract, with President Harold Daggett saying that it would make up for inflation and years of small raises.
 ILA members make a base salary of about $81,000 per year, but some can pull in over $200,000 annually with large amounts of overtime.

 Which ports are affected?